twentyhq/twenty/README.md

 - Contributions are, of course, most welcome!
 It doesn't have to be code, you could also create an issue to report a bug you've spotted, join discussions or write documentation.

 # Quickstart
-By the first week of July, you should be able to try a demo directly on [app.twenty.com](https://app.twenty.com), our cloud offering with a generous free tier.
+Soon, you should be able to try a demo directly on [app.twenty.com](https://app.twenty.com), our cloud offering with a generous free tier.
 We'll also release click-to-deploy buttons for Render and Railway.

-In the meantime, you can check [the documentation](/start/local-setup).
+In the meantime, you can check [the documentation](https://docs.twenty.com/start/local-setup).
 It shouldn't take more than a few minutes to install locally.

 # Progress
 We are currently in the development phase of Twenty's alpha version: